Puppy Dog Pals: Episodes

+Release

 Broadcast

+When announced, the show had been titled Puppy Dog Tails.
 The series premiered on Disney Junior and Disney Channel in the United States on April 14, 2017, and on Disney Junior in Canada on April 23.
 Playtime with Puppy Dog Pals aired to advertise season 2 with the new puppy, Keia.
 On August 24, 2017, Disney Junior renewed the series for a second season, which premiered on October 12, 2018.
 On September 7, 2018, a third season was commissioned; it began airing on November 8, 2019.
 On October 30, 2019, a fourth season was commissioned after it was previously announced in June that the series was being cancelled after three seasons; it began airing on October 23, 2020, with new voice actors for Bingo (Elisha “EJ” Williams, replacing Issac Ryan Brown) and Rolly (Gracen Newton, replacing Sam Lavagnino).
-On October 9, 2020, a fifth season was commissioned; it began airing on January 14, 2022.
+On October 9, 2020, a fifth season was commissioned, which began airing on January 14, 2022.

 Home media

 Home media is distributed by Walt Disney Studios Home Entertainment.